Prefixes: A Nonissue, or a Non-Issue?

 coauthor/co-author.
 Chicago prefers coauthor—and coeditor and coworker—which reflect M-W’s current entries for all three.
 But M-W also lists co-author, co-editor, and co-worker (as equal variants), and the hyphens are preferred in British usage.
 So if the unhyphenated versions bother you (perhaps you see a cow in coworker), add hyphens (and be consistent).

 counterrevolutionary/counter-revolutionary.
-Prefixes that result in a doubled consonant are generally closed in Chicago style.
-But if you’re writing for a non-US audience, a hyphen may be appropriate.
-Check your dictionary.
+Prefixes that result in a doubled consonant (as the rr in counterrevolutionary) are almost always closed in Chicago style.
+But if a term seems unclear as one word, or if you’re writing for a non-US audience, a hyphen may be appropriate.
+Check your dictionary (or dictionaries).

 neoorthodox/neo-orthodox.
 CMOS lists neoorthodox as an example, in line with M-W. But dictionaries disagree on this one; for example, the entry in American Heritage has a hyphen, as does the entry in the OED.
 So if the double o bothers you, hyphenation is an option.

 nonnegotiable/non-negotiable.
 See counterrevolutionary, above.
-Unless you’re following UK spelling, this one is nonnegotiable.
+Unless you’re following UK spelling, this one is (usually) nonnegotiable.

 nonissue/non-issue.
 This is another one where CMOS and M-W agree, so it’s a nonissue—except in British usage (naturally).